Finance, Risk Management and Audit Committee Charter

 Oversight of the External Auditors

-4. Assure the regular rotation of the audit partners as required by law.
-Consider, whether in order to assure continuing auditor independence, there should be regular rotation of the audit firm itself.
+- Assure the regular rotation of the external auditor’s audit partners as required by law.
+Consider whether, in order to assure continuing external auditor independence, there should be regular rotation of the external audit firm itself.

 Selection and Oversight of the Internal Auditors

-6. Discuss and approve the appointment and replacement of the internal auditors.
+- Discuss and approve the appointment and replacement of the internal auditors and annually review the internal audit department charter.

 Financial Statements, Disclosure and Compliance Matters

-9. Prior to the filing of the Company’s quarterly reports on Form 10-Q and annual report on Form 10-K, review and discuss with the external auditors and management the annual audited financial statements and quarterly financial statements (in each case, including the related notes), as applicable, disclosures made in management’s discussion and analysis of financial condition and results of operations, the results of any annual audit or interim financial review and any report or opinion rendered in connection therewith, as the case may be.
+- Prior to the filing of the Company’s quarterly reports on Form 10-Q and annual report on Form 10-K, review and discuss with the external auditors and management the annual audited financial statements and quarterly financial statements (in each case, including the related notes), as applicable, disclosures made in management’s discussion and analysis of financial condition and results of operations, the results of any annual audit or interim financial review and any report or opinion rendered in connection therewith (including any critical audit matters disclosed therein), as the case may be.
 Recommend to the Board whether the audited financial statements and accompanying notes should be included in the Company’s annual report on Form 10-K.

-16. Meet periodically with management to review and discuss the Company’s major risk exposures and any steps management has taken to monitor and control such exposures, including the Company’s guidelines and policies concerning risk assessment and management.
+- Meet periodically with management to review and discuss the Company’s major risk exposures, including those that threaten the long-term sustainability of the Company’s business, such as risks associated with cybersecurity, data privacy, environmental, health and safety, social and governance matters, and any steps management has taken to monitor and control such exposures, including the Company’s guidelines and policies concerning risk assessment and management.

-20. Review the terms of related party transactions in accordance with the Statement of Policy and Procedures with respect to Related Party Transactions, as may be amended by this Committee, to ensure that any such transactions are in, or are not inconsistent with, the best interests of the Company and its shareholders.
+- Review the terms of related party transactions in accordance with the Statement of Policy and Procedures with respect to Related Party Transactions, as may be amended by this Committee, to ensure that any such transactions are in, or are not inconsistent with, the best interests of the Company and its stockholders.

 Annual Review of Charter and Performance